 There have been no such problems in recent times, though, with Hazard scoring 20 Ligue 1 goals in this campaign.

 The sums involved in Hazard’s transfer are eye-watering.
 On top of the £32 million transfer fee, the attacker will earn £170,000-a-week over a five-year contract while his agent, John Bico, is expected to pocket around £5m after conducting a high profile auction over several months.

 The fact remains, though, that Hazard was the hottest property in Europe this summer and it is a huge statement from Chelsea to beat domestic and continental rivals to his signature.

 Chelsea may be managerless - with Roberto Di Matteo still only ‘interim’ boss despite winning the Champions League and FA Cup - but Abramovich is driving the club forward regardless as he looks for the Blues to start winning in style.

-The Russian wants swashbuckling, attacking football based on the Barcelona model of short passing and pressing.
-That's why Pep Guardiola has been his preferred choice of new manager, indeed that is why he appointed a young, attack-oriented boss in Andre Villas-Boas last year.
+The Russian wants swashbuckling attacking football based on the Barcelona model of short passing and pressing.
+That's why Pep Guardiola has been his preferred choice of new manager, indeed that is why he appointed a young, attack-orientated boss in Andre Villas-Boas last year.